autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-indepth.md

-feature_prune = False # whether or not to perform feature selection (fit may take a while if True) time_limits = 2*60 # train various models for under ~2 min num_trials = 3 # try at most 3 different hyperparameter configurations for each type of model nthreads_per_trial = 1 # use this many CPU threads per training trial (ie. evaluation of one hyperparameter configuration) search_strategy = 'skopt' # to tune hyperparameters using SKopt Bayesian optimization routine output_directory = 'agModels-predictOccupation' # folder where to store trained models
+feature_prune = False # whether or not to perform feature selection (fit may take a while if True) time_limits = 2*60 # train various models for under ~2 min num_trials = 3 # try at most 3 different hyperparameter configurations for each type of model nthreads_per_trial = 1 # use this many CPU threads per training trial (i.e., evaluation of one hyperparameter configuration) search_strategy = 'skopt' # to tune hyperparameters using SKopt Bayesian optimization routine output_directory = 'agModels-predictOccupation' # folder where to store trained models